alena-zayts/LLMs_for_integers_addition/README.md

 the concatenation of different examples.
 During inference, a test instance xtest is appended to the prompt, and p || xtest is passed to the model which attempts to complete p || xtest, and thereby generate an answer ytest.
-Note that such few-shot prompting .

 #### Prompting
-My prompt consists of 4 examples of the task of addition of two numbers (both positive, first negative and second positive, first positive and second negative, both negative) with their code solutions and the *target* task question.
+My prompt consists of 4 examples of the task of addition of two numbers (both positive, first negative and second positive, first positive and second negative, both negative) with their code solutions and the target task question.
 For example, if we need to add 2 and 3 then the prompt would be:

 ```